 It has a great propensity for spreading wildly by runners, and is hard to eradicate once established, although brown-fingered gardeners should have no trouble at all.
 Your Author's Chameleons have all died, or so he thinks.
 Paradoxically, it likes wettish soils in full sun.
-Somewhat strangely, given its spreading abilities, it is to be found growing wild only in the Isle of Man and just one other place (but not Anthony Gormley's Place).
+Somewhat strangely, given its spreading abilities, it used to be found growing wild only in the Isle of Man and just one other place (but not Anthony Gormley's Place).
 However, it is now found by marshy ground beside streams in Cardiganshire (since 2008), Southern England, Central and Northern Scotland and County Wexford in Ireland.
 Also in Asia.

 The family that it inhabits obtains its name Saururaceae from the lizard-like tail that sticks up above the petals (Latin saurus - lizard).